 Radon Testing in the Portland area

-Call 503-939-9585 to schedule a Radon Test with Rush Locates for $150.
-Get a tank search too!
+Call 503-939-9585 to schedule a Radon Test with Rush Locates.
 See our main radon testing areas.

 Radon testing is recommended to anyone living in the area.
 Levels of indoor radon in the Portland area can vary greatly but in many cases they are high enough to be a health risk.
 There is more information on the distribution of high radon areas below.

 Radon itself is a radioactive gas which can cause lung damage.
 It is the second leading cause of lung disease behind smoking.
 All buildings should have a radon testing inspection to determine if there are high radon levels.
 This video shows a cloud chamber which can visualize radon decay in the air.

 Radon enters homes from the soil and it can penetrate walls including concrete and plastic vapor barriers.
 Once inside the home this airborne and radioactive gas is inhaled and can lead to health problems.
 If high levels are found a vapor reduction system can be installed which will lower the radon levels.